-Although subtest I of the MTLE Special Education Core Skills test contains a section addressing scientifically based reading instruction, it only accounts for 30 percent of the score and therefore cannot be considered a stand alone reading test.
-However, Minnesota's preparation standards require special education candidates to be able to demonstrate knowledge of the principles of scientifically based reading instruction.
+Subtest I of the MTLE Special Education Core Skills test contains a section that fully addresses scientifically based reading instruction.
+Additionally, Minnesota's preparation standards require special education candidates to be able to demonstrate knowledge of the principles of scientifically based reading instruction.

 The Special Education Core Skills test addresses the use of informational texts by requiring teachers to be able to apply "knowledge of research-based, explicit instruction in print and digital informational/expository texts, and response and analysis skills for informational/expository texts (e.g., analyzing a text's internal consistency or logic, summarizing a text's main ideas)."
 Teacher preparation standards require special education candidates to be able to possess the "knowledge of reading comprehension processes necessary to comprehend different types of informational materials and content-area texts; and the structures and features of expository (informational) texts and effective reading strategies to address different text structures and purposes for reading."